| Policy Title | SAFER RECRUITMENT & SELECTION | Date of Last Review | September 2024 |

 standard or enhanced DBS checks please refer to Nacro guidance and the MoJ website.

-All cases will be examined on an individual basis and will take the following into consideration: - whether the caution or conviction is relevant to the position applied for
+All cases will be examined on an individual basis and will take the following into consideration:

 - the seriousness of any offence revealed.